Elgg/Elgg/README.txt

 The open source project site can be found at http://elgg.org/

-Elgg 1.5is released under the GNU Public License (GPL), which is supplied in this distribution as LICENSE.
+Elgg 1.5 is released under the GNU Public License (GPL), which is supplied in this distribution as LICENSE.

 For installation instructions, please see the INSTALL file.